stinkyfart69420/FastFlash/README.md

 Here are some of the features FastUsbFlash can do:

-# Download your favortie distro.
+# Download your favorite distro with ease.

 Now with FastUSBflash, you have the option to download all of your favorite distros with NO ADS and without opening a web browser.